Contact Info

 The Gulf of Mexico WEA Designation

-The U.S. Interior Department’s Bureau of Ocean Energy Management (BOEM) has designated a Gulf of Mexico site just south of the Port of Lake Charles as a wind energy area (WEA) — a major step in identifying wind lease areas in the Gulf.
+The U.S. Interior Department’s Bureau of Ocean Energy Management (BOEM) has designated a Gulf of Mexico site just south of the Port of Lake Charles as a wind energy area — a major step in identifying wind lease areas in the Gulf.

-It is part of the 30-million-acre “call area” designated in November 2021.
+It is part of the 30-million-acre “call area” designated in 2021.

 With design adaptations for waves and wind loading, the designated Gulf area south of the Port of Lake Charles can be an ideal location for wind power.